Active Learning of Driving Scenario Trajectories: Latent Space Representation For Active Learning

 \subsection{RAE and VRAE embeddings}

-An alternative approach to produce the latent space representation is using a combination of Recurrent Neural Networks (to extract the temporal aspects of the trajectories) with (Variational) Auto-Encoders (to yield a latent space representation- an embedding).
+An alternative approach to produce the latent space representation is using a combination of Recurrent Neural Networks (to extract the temporal aspects of the trajectories) with (Variational) Auto-Encoders (to yield a latent space representation -- an embedding).
 We investigate such a representation in two settings: i) Recurrent Auto-Encoder (RAE), and ii) Variational Recurrent Auto-Encoder (VRAE).

 The schematic structure of RAE is shown in Figure \ref{fig:rae} adapted from the model we have developed in \cite{demetriou2020deep} for trajectory generation.
-Figure \ref{fig:vrae} shows the general structure of VRAE, that includes an additional layer mapping each trajectory (data point) to a distribution in latent space.
+Figure \ref{fig:vrae} shows the general structure of VRAE, that includes an additional layer mapping each trajectory (data point) to a distribution in the latent space.
 The Auto-Encoder has two stacked LSTM cells and 64 features in the hidden state as well as in the latent space.
+To verify the performance of the autoencoder, we have performed a small study with 8, 32, 64 and 128 features in latent space.
+As seen in Figure \ref{fig:AE_dimensions}, 64 features yield the most stable and accurate results.
+In Figure \ref{fig:aes}, the variables $p_1,\hdots,p_n$ represent a sequence of feature vectors that correspond to a driving trajectory, which is input to the autoencoder.
 In order to address the variable-length problem with the trajectories in our datasets, we group together the trajectories of a certain length to form a batch, which is then fed as input to the network.
 In this fashion, all trajectories within a batch have the same length.

 VRAE ensures a coherent latent space, which implies the data points in close proximity will be located close to each other even in the latent space.
 VRAE encodes the data points as distributions rather than explicit points, then a new sample is drawn from these distributions as input to the decoder.